 - 1) Dimensional Requirements:

 - a) For All Lots Which Do Not Meet Subsection b below.

 - (i) Minimum Lot Size 1 acre

 - (ii) Maximum Residential Density 1 acre

-- (iii) Minimum Road Frontage1 150 feet
+- (iii) Minimum Road Frontage 150 feet

-- (iv) Minimum Setbacks for Buildings2
+- (iv) Minimum Setbacks for Buildings

 - (A) Front Yard 50 feet

 - (B) Side Yard 10 feet

 - (C) Rear Yard 10 feet

 - b) Lots Which Are Within A Subdivision (which is created after June 10, 2009).

 - (i) Minimum Lot Size 1 acre

 - (ii) Maximum Net Residential Density 1 acre

 - (iii) Minimum Road Frontage 150 feet

-- (iv) Minimum Setbacks for Buildings
+- (iv) Minimum Setbacks for Buildings -

 - (A) Front Yard 50 feet

 - (B) Side Yard 10 feet

 - (C) Rear Yard 10 feet

 - (v) Open Space Requirement 25% of Net Residential Area

+- c) Structures shall not cover more than 20% of any lot.

-1 The Minimum Road Frontage requirement may be waived by the Code Enforcement Officer if the property meets the Back Lot Performance Standard in Article 4, Section B.
+&lt;sup>1 The Minimum Road Frontage requirement may be waived by the Code Enforcement Officer if the property meets the Back Lot Performance Standard in Article 4, Section B.

-2 The setback shall be the minimum horizontal distance from a lot line to the nearest part of a building, including porches, steps and decks.
+&lt;sup>2 The setback shall be the minimum horizontal distance from a lot line to the nearest part of a building, including porches, steps and decks.
 Except that, ramps needed for disability access into a principle dwelling shall be exempt from the minimum setbacks.